Our Favorite Garlic-Parmesan Roasted Cauliflower

 Ingredients

-• 1 medium head cauliflower, cut into florets (about 8 cups)
+• 1 medium head cauliflower, cut into florets (about 6 to 8 cups)

 • 3 Tbsp. extra-virgin olive oil